 - a.
-The Petitioner understands that this is a rural area where agricultural activities take place and the Petitioner's business depends upon agricultural activities. - b.
-A special condition has been proposed to ensure that any subsequent owner recognizes the rights of agricultural activities.

-(4) Policy 4.2.4 states, "To reduce the occurrence of agricultural land use and non-agricultural land use nuisance conflicts, the County will require that all discretionary review consider whether a buffer between existing agricultural operations and the proposed development is necessary."
+The Petitioner understands that this is a rural area where agricultural activities take place. - b.
+A special condition has been proposed to ensure that any subsequent owner recognizes the rights of agricultural activities. - (4) Policy 4.2.4 states, "To reduce the occurrence of agricultural land use and non-agricultural land use nuisance conflicts, the County will require that all discretionary review consider whether a buffer between existing agricultural operations and the proposed development is necessary."